 Symposium theme: Sustainability in Irish Culture

-October 7-8th the Princess Grace Irish Library in collaboration with the Kelly House (Philadelphia) and the Villanova University Center for Irish Studies will host the symposium, 'Sustainability in Irish Culture - communication of sustainability through literature and culture'.
-Invited are scholars, writers, and artists from Ireland and the diaspora to present and discuss priorities and strategies to address sustainability and climate change.
-Dr Lennon's talk to Friends of the Library on the Monday following the symposium will provide us with insight on the research undertaken and the conclusions from the participants.
+The Princess Grace Irish Library, in collaboration and the Villanova University Center for Irish Studies hosted a symposium, 'Sustainability in Irish Culture - communication of sustainability through literature and culture'.
+Invited were scholars, writers, and artists from Ireland and the diaspora to present and discuss priorities and strategies to address sustainability and climate change.
+Dr Lennon gave a lecture to Friends of the Library following the symposium and provided us with insight on the research undertaken and the conclusions from the participants.

-The Princess Grace Irish Library is delighted to collaborate on our second symposium with the prestigious Villanova University Center for Irish Studies (Philadelphia), a leader for four decades in interdisciplinary teaching and scholarship on Ireland in a global framework.
+The Princess Grace Irish Library is delighted to collaborate on our second biennial symposium with the prestigious Villanova University Center for Irish Studies (Philadelphia), a leader for four decades in interdisciplinary teaching and scholarship on Ireland in a global framework.

 On Monday evening 9th October 2023, Dr Joseph Lennon, Director of the symposium delivered a lecture for Friends of the Library and interested academics around the world.
 He presented a summary of the scope, subjects and presentations of the symposium, which offers an opportunity to discuss priorities and strategies to address sustainability and climate change and the influence of Irish literature and culture on the narrative.